-If you find that it the band needs to be shortened, trim it from the outer corner only.
+If you do find that it the band needs to be shortened, trim it from the outer corner only.
 Try finding a gap in the lashes so that the cut is clean.
-You never want to trim from the inner corner, because that’s where the shortest lashes are to simulate how your natural lashes flare out.
+You never want to trim from the inner corner, because that’s where the short and fine lashes are which help mimic natural lash growth.

 2. Curl Your Own Lashes & Add Mascara

-Before we start applying our fake lashes, you want to prep your natural ones first.
-You don’t want to skip curling your lashes, which helps them blend into your falsies.
+Prepping your natural lashes before applying fake ones is essential.
+Be sure to curl your lashes, which helps them blend into your falsies.
 If you leave them uncurled, they will likely stick out underneath your fake lash and compromise the look.
 You’ll also want to add a thin coat of mascara which darkens them so you can’t tell the difference between natural lash and fake.

-Once you’ve applied the glue, you do NOT want to immediately apply the lash.
-This will cause the lash to slip and slide right off.
-Wait about 30 seconds for the glue to become slightly tacky.
-This will allow it to immediately grab onto your lash line and continue to dry in place without migrating.
-But don’t wait too long, or you’ll lose the stickiness.
+Once you’ve applied the glue, wait about 30 seconds for the glue to become slightly tacky.
+If you don’t do this, the lash will likely slip around or pop right off.
+Letting the glue slightly dry before application helps the lash grab onto your skin and continue to dry in place without migrating.
+But, don’t wait too long, or you’ll lose the stickiness.

 6. Fix Mistakes with Eyeliner